mozilla/uniffi-rs/examples/app/ios/README.md

 todolist.addEntry(entry: TodoListEntry(text: "Make uniffi work on iOS"))
 ```

-When you need to make a change to the Rust API, add the Rust parts, then the IDL, and Xcode should pick up the changes on the next build.
+When you need to make a change to the Rust API, add the Rust parts, then the UDL, and Xcode should pick up the changes on the next build.